Rush Cricket Club

 Rush Cricket Club is a cricket club in Rush, County Dublin, Ireland.
 The club fielded three adult men's teams in 2021 with the first team playing in Division 2 of the Leinster Senior League.
 The second team are in Division 4.
 The third team are in Division 11.

 The second team won division 5 in 2019.

 Notable former players include Ireland captain William Porterfield and England World Cup winning captain Eoin Morgan.
 The club has developed a strong youth policy with players being involved in Irish underage sides at all age groups over the winter of 2016/17.
-The club has won 5 underage titles from 2013-2018 in the U11, U13 and U15 age groups.
+The club has won 5 underage titles from 2013 to 2018 in the U11, U13 and U15 age groups.
 The first team has also won the National cup on 3 occasions in 2015, 2016 and 2018.
 The Cricket Leinster winter training squads included 24 players from the club in the various age groups ranging from under 11 to under 17.